emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 		# Install cmake
 		sudo apt-get install cmake

-.. note:: You will probably need CMake version 2.8.8 or later.

 - *Python*, *node.js* or *Java* are not provided by *emsdk*.
 The user is expected to install these beforehand with the *system package manager*: